allmaps/allmaps/packages/render/README.md

 #### Parameters

 *   `e` &#x20;
 *   `projectedGeoToClipTransform` **Transform** Transform from projected geo coordinates to webgl2 coordinates in the \[-1, 1] range.
-Equivalent to OpenLayer projectionTransform.
+Equivalent to OpenLayers' projectionTransform.

 ### addCachedTileAndUpdateTextures